Greater Victoria: Demographics

 The Greater Victoria region has a combined population of 397,237 according to the 2021 Canadian census.
 The region comprises two of the fifteen most populous municipalities in British Columbia (Saanich, at number seven, and Victoria at number thirteen).
-The Canadian Census ranks Greater Victoria as the 15th largest metropolitan area in Canada, by population.
-The combined population of the cities, municipalities, unincorporated areas and Indian Reserves in the region are as follows:
+The Canadian census ranks Greater Victoria as the 12th largest population centre in Canada.
+The combined population of the cities, municipalities, unincorporated areas and First Nations reserves in the region are as follows: